jetthoughts/jt.github.io/_posts/blog/2014-10-24-run-tests-against-multiple-ruby-versions-on-circleci.markdown

 You can move these scripts to files.

-That's all Folks.
-The final version of `circle.yml` with some tricks you can find [here](https://github.com/miry/multiple_ruby_for_circleci/blob/master/circle.yml)
+That's all, folks.
+You can find the final version of `circle.yml` with some tricks  [here](https://github.com/miry/multiple_ruby_for_circleci/blob/master/circle.yml)

 CircleCI build: https://circleci.com/gh/miry/multiple_ruby_for_circleci/36